vaibhavk97/GoBooDo/README.md

   "proxy_images":0,  // 0 for disabling proxy when fetching  page images upon reaching the limit.
   "max_retry_links":1, // Max retries for fetching a link using proxies.
   "max_retry_images":1 // Max retries for a fetching a image using proxies.
-  "global_retry_time": // 0 for not running GoBooDo indefinitely, the number of seconds in each iteration otherwise.
+  "global_retry_time": // 0 for not running GoBooDo indefinitely, the number of seconds of delay between each global retry otherwise.
 }
 ~~~